imageio/imageio/docs/functions.rst

 .. _insertdocs-imageio-imsave:

-.. py:function:: imageio.imsave(filename, im, format=None, **kwargs)
+.. py:function:: imageio.imsave(uri, im, format=None, **kwargs)

   Save an image to the specified file.

   **Parameters**

-  filename : str
+  uri : str
-      The location of the file to save to. im : numpy.ndarray
+      The resource to save the image to.
+This can be a normal filename, a file in a zipfile, or imageio.RETURN_BYTES, in which case the raw bytes are returned. im : numpy.ndarray
       The image data.
 Must be NxM, NxMx3 or NxMx4. format : str
       The format to use to read the file.
 By default imageio selects the appropriate for you based on the filename and its contents.

-  Further keyword arguments are passed to the writer.
-See the docstring of the corresponding format to see what arguments are available.
+  Further keyword arguments are passed to the reader.
+See :ref:`imageio.help<insertdocs-imageio-help>` to see what arguments are available for a particular format.

 .. insertdocs end::